Phone: (906) 847-3376

 Degrees and Certifications:

 I have lived on the island year-round for many years now.
 During that time, I’ve taught kindergarten, 4th, 5th and 6th grade all subjects, as well as 2nd, 3rd and 7th grade math and science.
-It’s hard to believe this fall I started my twenty-eighth year of teaching.
+It’s hard to believe this fall I started my twenty-ninth year of teaching.

 I studied child development and education at Michigan State University where I earned my Bachelors of Science degree in 1992.
 Since leaving MSU, I have taken Master’s courses at Central Michigan University and Marygrove College, however I still cheer for the Spartans.

 I believe children learn best in a safe, friendly, hands-on, environment where they know what is expected of them.
 I also feel strongly that different students learn and remember information in different ways, so I work hard to incorporate Multiple Intelligence Theory into my teaching.

 My husband, Allen (who runs the Department of Public Works), and I currently reside in the Village with our two children, a cat, and a few chickens.
 I enjoy many things – books, movies, quilting, exploring the outdoors, but I love to sew.
 Much of my free time is devoted to sewing projects, both large and small.
 I also really enjoy my job.
 I love working with kids and I am proud to be a teacher.
 Every day I feel like I help shape the future.